-13 Outages

-13.1.1 The responsibilities and obligations in respect of outages are set out in section 23 of the Co-location General Terms.

-14 Tenure

-14.1 Termination

-14.1.1 The rights of Chorus and the Access Seeker to terminate supply of the UCLF Service are set out under section 37 of the UCLF General Terms.

-14.2 Cabinetisation

-14.2.1 The responsibilities and obligations arising from cabinetisation are set out in section 37 of the UCLF General Terms.

-15 NOTIFICATION OF THE AVAILABILITY OF THE UCLF SERVICE

-UCLF Service

-- 15.1 Availability of the 15.1.1 Chorus will provide Access Seekers with an updated list of Distribution Cabinets and Exchanges from which the UCLF Service is available on a standalone basis or in combination with the UBA Service.
+13. Outages 13.1 General 13.1.1 The responsibilities and obligations in respect of outages are set out in section 23 of the Co-location General Terms.
+14. Tenure 14.1 Termination 14.1.1 The rights of Chorus and the Access Seeker to terminate supply of the UCLF Service are set out under section 37 of the UCLF General Terms.
+14.2 Cabinetisation 14.2.1 The responsibilities and obligations arising from cabinetisation are set out in section 37 of the UCLF General Terms.
+15. Notification of the a vailability of the UCLF Service 15.1 Availability of the UCLF Service 15.1.1 Chorus will provide Access Seekers with an updated list of Distribution Cabinets and Exchanges from which the UCLF Service is available on a standalone basis or in combination with the UBA Service.
 Chorus will provide this updated list within 20 Working Days of any change to the availability of the UCLF Service.
-Chorus will publish the updated list on a publicly available Chorus website. - 15.1.2 An updated list will be required whenever there are changes in Chorus' network architecture, such as the installation of new Distribution Cabinets or the removal of the copper feeder between the Exchange and the Distribution Cabinet, which have an effect on the availability of the UCLF Service or particular UCLF Services received by the Access Seekers.

-15.2 Other notice requirements

-- 15.2.1 Chorus will notify Access Seekers within 20 Working Days of any situation arising where the UCLF Service is not available on a standalone basis or in conjunction with the UBA Service.
-Chorus will also provide Access Seekers with the reasons explaining the particular circumstances of the nonavailability of the relevant service.
-Chorus will publish the information required by this clause on a publicly available Chorus website. - 15.2.2 The reasons for the non-availability in the circumstances specified in clause 15.2.1 may extend to include: - the absence of equipment catering for the UBA Service at the Distribution Cabinet, or the physical hard wiring of the broadband
+Chorus will publish the updated list on a publicly available Chorus website.
+15.1.2 An updated list will be required whenever there are changes in Chorus network architecture, such as the installation of new Distribution Cabinets or the removal of the copper feeder between the Exchange and the Distribution Cabinet, which have an effect on the availability of the UCLF Service or particular UCLF Services received by the Access Seekers.
+15.2 Other notice requirements 15.2.1 Chorus will notify Access Seekers within 20 Working Days of any situation arising where the UCLF Service is not available on a standalone basis or in conjunction with the UBA Service.
+Chorus will also provide Access Seekers with the reasons explaining the particular circumstances of the non-availability of the relevant service.
+Chorus will publish the information required by this clause on a publicly available Chorus website.
+15.2.2 The reasons for the non-availability in the circumstances specified in clause 15.2.1 may extend to include: (a) the absence of equipment catering for the UBA Service at the Distribution Cabinet, or the physical hard wiring of the broadband equipment to the voice equipment, makes the provision of the UCLF Service in combination with the UBA Service unfeasible; (b) the Distribution Cabinet, which does not have a copper connection to the Exchange, does not support the UCLF Service; (c) the copper feeder between the Exchange and the Distribution

-- equipment to the voice equipment, makes the provision of the UCLF Service in combination with the UBA Service unfeasible; - (b) the Distribution Cabinet, which does not have a copper connection to the Exchange, does not support the UCLF Service; - (c) the copper feeder between the Exchange and the Distribution Cabinet, which is only used as an access copper bearer for the equipment in the Distribution Cabinet, does not support the UCLF Service. - (d) certain other engineering purposes (eg order-wire) prevent the delivery of the UCLF Service from the Distribution Cabinet. - (e) the Distribution Cabinet which has limited capacity on the copper feeder does not support the UCLF Service
+- equipment in the Distribution Cabinet, does not support the UCLF Service. - (d) certain other engineering purposes (eg order-wire) prevent the delivery of the UCLF Service from the Distribution Cabinet. - (e) the Distribution Cabinet which has limited capacity on the copper feeder does not support the UCLF Service